Chart Color Schemes

 Employment conditions in Koo Wee Rup demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Koo Wee Rup has a balanced workforce with white and blue collar employment.
-The construction sector is prominent, with an unemployment rate of 3.2% and estimated employment growth of 4.1% in the past year as of June 2025.
+Koo Wee Rup has a balanced workforce with both white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 3.2% as of June 2025.

 Frequently Asked Questions - Employment